 3. LED Lights

-And then there are LED lights, especially LED panels.
+Last but not least – LED lights, especially LED panels.
 Those might come in way smaller sizes and they are quite good, especially for traveling and they might have batteries, so you can use them everywhere.
-Also, they drain way less power, than those big lamps and they don’t get as hot.

 How to Light a Scene